 - Fresh ground black pepper

-- Place mushrooms, 1 tablespoon olive oil, and ½ teaspoon dried oregano in a microwave-safe bowl.
+- Place 8 ounces mushrooms, 1 Tablespoon olive oil, and ½ teaspoon dried oregano in a microwave-safe bowl.
 Heat on high for approximately 5 minutes to release some of the moisture from the mushrooms.
 Pour out any accumulated moisture from the bowl.
 Set mushrooms aside.

-- In a 12-inch non-stick skillet, drizzle 2 tablespoons oil.
-Spread about ½ cup of spaghetti sauce over the bottom of the skillet.
-Sprinkle about 2 tablespoons Parmesan cheese over the sauce.
+- In a 12-inch non-stick skillet, drizzle 2 Tablespoons oil.
+Spread about ½ cup spaghetti sauce over the bottom of the skillet.
+Sprinkle about 2 Tablespoons Parmesan cheese over the sauce.

-- Layer enough of the ravioli to almost cover the sauce layer, approximately 10 or 11.
+- Layer enough ravioli to almost cover the sauce layer, approximately 10 or 11.